 - DURING GI ENDOSCOPY & COLONOSCOPY

 Gatrointestinal Endoscopy is the inspection of the gastrointestinal tract using a flexible or rigid instrument called an endoscope, with a camera and light at one end and a viewing monitor or eyepiece at the other.
 The endoscope is usually introduced through a natural opening, such as the mouth or anus.
 Images of the inside of the patient’s body can be seen on a screen; the whole endoscopy is recorded so that doctors can check it again.
 An endoscopy is a non-invasive medical procedure used for investigation or diagnosis, biopsies and foreign object retrieval, without the need for surgery.
 Using special tools during endoscopy also allows the doctor to treat certain problems in the patient’s organ system.

-Evercare Hospital Dhaka has state-of-the-art Endoscopy Unit, located in level-8 of the hospital, which is fully equipped to offer comprehensive diagnostic, therapeutic and interventional endoscopic procedures of the gastrointestinal tract (as well as bronchoscopy).
+Evercare Hospital Chattogram has state-of-the-art Endoscopy Unit, located in level-3 of the hospital, which is fully equipped to offer comprehensive diagnostic, therapeutic and interventional endoscopic procedures of the gastrointestinal tract.
 Endoscopy Unit is furnished with the latest procedure and monitoring equipment for endoscopy procedures, which provides maximum accuracy, quality and safety for patients.